The Code is your Enemy

 Here are two:

-2. Are people coming to your website every day?
+Are people coming to your website every day?
 If not, solving that is much harder and much more outside your control than building software.
 Consider: Would you rather get hired as the CTO of a company with 1,000 daily new, unique, qualified visitors with a buggy product, or the CTO of a company with a clean, stable product and 10 uniques visits to the home page?
-You know you can solve for the first case; no one knows if the second will ever be a real business.
+You know you can fix the first case; no one knows if the second will ever be a real business.
 But if you stay nose-down in the code instead of working on getting attention, you’re building the second case.
 Are you sure the market even exists?

 This article gives much more detail about what you should be doing, and even how to find those potential customers to interview.

 Here’s a coder-centric way of thinking about all this more generically: When you tackle a large development project, do you tackle the high-risk, inadequately-understood modules first, or leave those to the end?
-First, of course, because you understand the rest and you need to solve the unknown problems while you still have lots of time to pivot and re-plan.
+First, of course, because you understand the rest and you need to solve the unknown problems while you still have time to pivot and re-plan.

 This is the same thing, it’s just that in a business it’s the attention, marketing, positioning, selling, defining part that’s high-risk and inadequately-understood, and all of the coding and design is low-risk and well-understood in comparison.